What is MemberiumPay

 Payment details are collected at the bottom of the order form.
 These details are sent securely to Stripe for payment processing.

 MemberiumPay supports selling subscriptions right out of the box for all PRO license holders.
 You’ll be able to sell subscription products that can re-bill automatically, monthly, or yearly or any other time period you want to set up your subscription as.

 MemberiumPay comes with an option that allows your customers to choose which subscription plan they want at checkout.
 You can allow them to choose from the monthly or annual plan directly on the order form.

-As with all products sold through MemberiumPay, automations you’ve setup in MemberiumPay will get triggered in ActiveCampaign or Keap right after a successful purchase.
+As with all products sold through MemberiumPay, automations you’ve setup in MemberiumPay will get triggered in ActiveCampaign right after a successful purchase.
 We’ll cover more about automation in a moment.

 MemberiumPay makes it easy to sell free trial offers to your membership program.